 Accommodation: We use a mixture of B&B's in the busy town of Drumnadrochit

 Today is normally a long day: 18 mile/29 km, which may be too much, especially if you want to see something of Inverness.
-So the tour is shortened by an optional taxi transfer taking you from the town to near to Loch Laide, famous for its very clean water.
-Descend then to Blackford and the Great Glen once again meeting the Caledonian Canal before reaching Inverness, a beautiful city of past and modern, although mostly Victorian.
+So the tour is shortened by an optional taxi transfer taking you from the town to Loch Laide, famous for its very clean water.
+Descend then to Blackford and the Great Glen once again meets the Caledonian Canal before reaching Inverness, a beautiful city of past and modern, although mostly Victorian.
 If the taxi option is taken then this is a 21 km/14 mile walk.

-After breakfast depart from Inverness.You may wish to spend another day visiting the Neo Gothic St. Andrew’s Cathedral and the Castle, the museum and art galleries at this Scotland’s Northern Capital.
+After breakfast depart from Inverness.You may wish to spend another day visiting the Neo Gothic St. Andrew’s Cathedral and the Castle, the museum and art galleries at Scotland’s Northern Capital.
 We would recommend that you visit Fort George, the Clava Stones and the newly rebuilt Culloden centre, which are all nearby, and with the exception of the Clava Stones, on local bus routes.

 Per Person, Twin Share